Prehealth-Mentors/SchedulePicker/README.md

 ## Authors
  - Sam Shenoi

+## Input data
+The program uses a specific comma seperated value (csv) file format in order to handle multiple people being inserted at once.
+Please refer to the sampledata/in.txt file for an example of how the data must be formatted.
+There are no checks currently to ensure that your data is in the correct format so the program will epically fail if the data is not provided in a correct format.

+Some highlights to the file format are listed below
+- First row needs to be email and **only** email.
+The program does not accept names
+- Second row is a binary (0 or 1) value specifying if the person is a mentor or mentee.
+1 means mentor 0 means mentee
+- The remaining rows are the days of the week and times that the person is availiable.
+These entries must be comma seperated and be in the following format.
+   - <day of the week>:<start time>-<end time>, ...
+   - Ex: M:2:00PM-4:00PM,T:10:0AM-5:00PM

 ## How to run
 - To run this program first clone the repository.
      - Go to https://github.com/Prehealth-Mentors/SchedulePicker